Unanimously reapproved by LIS faculty 22 August 2025.

-As part of our regular reassessment of our LIS mission, vision and values statements, the 2022-23 version reflects multiple sources of community feedback:
+As part of our regular reassessment, our LIS mission, vision and values statements reflect multiple sources of community feedback.

 Mission